 Let us consider a simple example of a red herring.
 A teacher catches a student cheating during a test.
 The student in response says, “I know I’ve made a mistake.
 But think of my parents.
-They’re going to kill me”.
+They’re going to be heartbroken.”
 The student uses a red herring in his response.
 He tries to appeal to pity to distract his teacher from the real issue.

-The term red herring means a kind of dried red fish, which has a pungent smell.
+The term red herring literally refers to a kind of dried red fish, which has a pungent smell.
 In fox hunting, hounds are prevented from catching the fox by distracting them with the strong scent of red herring.
-Similarly, a person can be stopped from proving his point in an argument by distracting him with an irrelevant issue.
+Similarly, a person can be stopped from proving his point, or discovering something important, in an argument by distracting him with an irrelevant issue.

 Common Red Herring Examples